Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 Deliver 24×7 Support

-A customer service knowledge base empowers customers to get instant answers to any questions they have.
+A knowledge base empowers customers to get instant answers to any questions they have.
 As a 24×7 operational resource, customers can get help anytime they need it.

 Unlike traditional support channels like phones and emails, a knowledge base functions round-the-clock, enabling customers to solve problems on the spot.
 With no barriers of time and place, you can serve a diverse customer base spread across the globe at a minimal cost.